breadboard-ai/breadboard/packages/website/src/docs/happy-path.md

 Open `src/boards/blank.ts` in your editor window and navigate to the "Blank board" board in the debugger.

-The blank board will look something like this:
+The blank board code will look something like this:

 ```ts
 import { board } from "@google-labs/breadboard";